1-7 DAYS IN BOSNIA-HERZEGOVINA ROAD TRIP ITINERARY

 How to Get Around in Bosnia

-DrivinginBosnia–Herzegovina: I drove in Bosnia-Herzegovina with my own car (crazy, I know, and I probably would not do it again).
+I road-tripped in Bosnia-Herzegovina with my own car (crazy, I know, and probably would not do it again).
 The scenery is amazing.
 BUT I am not saying that it was all easy and smooth driving in this country.

 Here is what to know about driving in Bosnia: